gsbdarc/rf_bootcamp_2024/docs/day3/10_monitor_usage.md

 Unlike personal home directories which have a 50 GB quota, faculty project directories on yens/ZFS are much bigger (1 T default).
 Disk storage is a finite resource, however, so to allow us to continue to provide large project spaces please always be aware of your disk footprint.
 This includes compressing files when you are able, and removing intermediate and/or temp files whenever possible.
-See the <a href="/storage/fileStorage.html" target="_blank">yen file storage page</a> for more information about file storage options.

 Disk quotas on all yen servers can be reviewed by using the ```gsbquota``` command.
 It produces output like this: